haidevaraj/PiRadar/README.md

 - If `pygame` cannot initialize the mixer, the app will keep running and log a warning instead of crashing.

 ## Author, license, and warranty

+This is a fork of [ajharnak/flighttrackr](https://github.com/ajharnak/flighttrackr) with the following additions:

 Author: A.J.
 Harnak